Aesthetic Nurse Moira, Dr Kathryn Hazlehurst and Dr Kyra Drinnan perform Wart Removal at Cheshire Lasers.

 Surgery is not usually recommended for warts.

-Treatments for warts are not completely effective, because the treatment only removes the wart and not the HPV infection.
-Warts will often return following treatment as the treatment does not kill the virus.
+Treatments for warts are not completely effective because they only remove the wart and not the HPV infection.
+Warts will often return following treatment due to the virus still being present.

 Treating Warts with Cryotherapy